AkshayCdr/bharath-cab/README.md

 #### POST /rides/:id
-`requestRide` : get ETA and price details of the ride
+`requestRide` : request a new ride

  **Path params**